-As stated by the National Center for Biotechnology Information (NCBI), liability for medical negligence is determined based on certain aspects of a case.
-In regard to legal cases involving medical negligence, it must be proven that the medical professional failed in their duty to provide a standard of care.
-You or your attorney must show that this deviation from the proper standard of care occurred, resulting in injury for the patient.
+Liability for medical malpractice is determined based on a case by case basis.
+In medical malpractice cases, your lawyer must prove that the medical professional failed in their duty to provide treatment consistent with the accepted standard of care.
+You or your attorney must show that a deviation from the proper standard of care occurred, and that it resulted in damages and losses.

 For a free legal consultation, call 412-661-1400

-Medical malpractice is actually a form of medical negligence (but not all medical negligence cases are considered malpractice).
-Malpractice cases may result when a medical professional understands the potential negative consequences of performing or not performing a specific action but goes through with it anyway.
+Medical malpractice is a form of medical negligence – though not all medical negligence cases are considered malpractice.
+Malpractice cases can only result when negligence causes harm to a patient.

 - Prescribing or administering the wrong medication